hydpy-dev/hydpy/hydpy/docs/development.rst

 some conventions for the development of HydPy, but is no guidance on how to write good source code in general.
 So, if you have little experience in programming, first make sure to learn the basics of Python through some `Python tutorials`_.
-Afterwards, improve your  knowledge on code quality through reading more advanced literature like this `book on object-oriented design`_.
+Afterwards, improve your knowledge of code quality through reading more advanced literature like this `book on object-oriented design`_.